Disciplina Tour: Latin America

-Belén Fourment of Uruguayan newspaper El País reviewd the show of Montevideo.
+Belén Fourment of Uruguayan newspaper El País reviewed the show of Montevideo.
 She described Lali as "a pop monster of extraordinary dimensions" and commented that "being the best pop artist of the region has its cost and [Lali] pays it with an absolute delivery that displays her as an indisputable international figure."
-On her review for Soho Kulture, Carolina Rodríguez highlighted the show's production, choreographies and outfit changes, and held that "Lali has a small phyiscal complexion, but on stage she is a giant."
+On her review for Soho Kulture, Carolina Rodríguez highlighted the show's production, choreographies and outfit changes, and held that "Lali has a small physical complexion, but on stage she is a giant."

 Following the show in Santiago, Scarleth Nuñez of Agenda Pop praised Vesta Lugg's opening act and stated that "Lali shows that she can sing as good as she sings," although she singled out that "the only problem with the show is the space between songs, in which she simply disappears and nothing happens on stage."

 Europe and Asia

 In his review of the Madrid concert, Mario Caridad Sánchez of Los 40 described it as "an authentic electro-pop party that exceeded every expectation" and said that "from the very first moments, [her fans] showed devotion and emotion that would follow the singer throughout the rest of the night."
 Borja Arana of La Casa de Música wrote that the "Disciplina Tour invites you to total devotion; it is pure energy".
 He added that "the sensuality of the music on this show is one of its greatest pillars; it does not seek sexualization but energy."

 As for the first Tel Aviv concert, Nofar Rotem of the Israeli website Frogi wrote that "Lali delivered an inverted and energetic performance."